 Our public lands belong to all Americans.
 As our window to address catastrophic climate change rapidly closes, we cannot bow to short-sighted corporate interests and allow our lands to be destroyed in ways that ultimately hurt us all.

 Earthjustice has worked for years to limit the environmental damage from coal mining across the West.
-“Our legal system remains an important backstop against the abuses of power we’ve witnessed over the course of the past two months,” said Earthjustice attorney Jenny Harbine, who is leading the effort to challenge the President’s actions.
+“This is a victory for communities whose land, water, and way of life is threatened by new coal mining,” said Earthjustice attorney Jenny Harbine, who led the legal effort challenging the administration's illegal actions.